saiketramteke07/CSS-mini-project/README.md

- This project showcases a simple yet elegant photography website with a stylish sidebar feature.
+This is my first project using html and css and this project showcases a simple yet elegant photography website with a stylish sidebar feature.
 The website is designed to beautifully display your photography portfolio while incorporating a user-friendly sidebar for easy navigation.